 Executive Director, World Swimming Coaches Association (1988-1994, 2004-)

-Since assuming the role of Executive Director of the American Swimming Coaches Association (ASCA) in January of 1985, John Leonard has grown the association from 1,600 members in 1985 to 5,400 by the end of 2006.
+Since assuming the role of the Executive Director of the American Swimming Coaches Association (ASCA) in January of 1985, John Leonard has grown the association from 1,600 members in 1985 to 11,000 members as of February 27th, 2017.
 Leonard has also overseen:

 Leonard helped found the World Swimming Coaches Association in 1988.
-He received USA Swimming Athletes Appreciation Award in 1996, for his strong anti-doping actions in world sport.
+He received USA Swimming Athletes Appreciation Award in 1996 for his strong anti-doping actions in world sport.
 In 2004, he received the Paragon Award from the International Swimming Hall of Fame.
 In 2005, he was honored with the Collegiate/Scholastic Trophy from NISCA for his contributions to swimming and was named one of the 25 Most Influential People in Aquatics, by Aquatics International magazine.
-Currently, he serves on multiple committees for USA Swimming, including the Olympic International Operations (OIOC) and International Relations Committees (IRC), and is a member of FINA’s Coaches Commission.
+In 2015, John Leonard was inducted into the ASCA Hall of Fame.
+Currently, he serves on multiple committees for USA Swimming, including the Olympic International Operations (OIOC) and International Relations Committees (IRC).
 John has served on 14 USA National Team Staffs, and has worked for American Swimming at 6 Olympic Games.

-An accomplished writer and editor, Leonard has authored over 1000 articles on the sport of swimming, written 4 and edited 3 books on swimming, and made clinic presentation in 26 countries.
+An accomplished writer and editor, Leonard has authored over 1000 articles on the sport of swimming, written four and edited three books on swimming, and made clinic presentations in 26 countries.
 He currently lives and works in Fort Lauderdale, Florida.
-His hobbies include reading, running, boating and coaching his own team, SwimFast, where he works with the Senior group and the “Stroke School” introductory level for new swimmers.
+His hobbies include reading, running, boating, and coaching his own team – SwimFast, where he works with the Senior group and the Age Group swimmers.

 Questions about employment and club management: Job Service, Contracts, Resumes, Interviews, Coach-Board relations, Long Range planning for clubs, Club Structure, assistance for Boards of Directors.
 Questions on technical matters and managing skills for young coaches and coaches of age group and high school teams.
 Home study courses.